je-es/lexer/README.md

 <p align="center" style="font-style:italic; color:gray">
     A fundamental module that scans source text and breaks it down <br>
-    into distinct tokens with information about each token's type and position.<br>
+    into distinct tokens with information about each token's type and range.<br>
     It transforms raw text into a structured representation that can be processed in subsequent stages.
 </p>